omics-datascience/modulector/CONTRIBUTING.md

-2020.10.12-modulector# Contributing
+# Contributing

-All the contributions are welcome in Modulector proyect, please reads all the considerations.
+All the contributions are welcome in Modulector project, please reads all the considerations.
 If you want to make a production deploy please read the [DEPLOYING.md](DEPLOYING.md) document.

 The entire contributing process consists in the following steps: